Top 10 Challenging 'Breeds'

 There are countless irresponsible people selling Cane Corso’s’ trying to attract people that want to ‘look hard’ with their dogs; even promoting that Corsos have a bite stronger than a lion.
 All we can say to those trying to create this folklore – is that obviously, they haven’t been bitten by a lion – otherwise they wouldn’t be here to tell the tale!

 A very large percentage of the dogs being sold as Cane Corsos, aren’t really Corsos at all.
 They would be more accurately described as Bandogs, as they are a poor mix of Great Danes, Mastiffs (Neapolitan etc) and pit bulls.
-Some of the dogs we have seen have even looked more like Boerboel’s.
+Some of the dogs we have seen look more like Boerboel’s than Cane Corsos.

-Many have health issues such as hip dysplasia with countless others have eye problems including cherry eye; entropion etc. They are often nervous aggressive, and aggressive towards dogs (remember many mixes have fighting breeds in their heritage).
+Many have health issues such as hip dysplasia, arthritis, ACL with countless others having eye problems including cherry eye; entropion etc. They are often nervous aggressive, and aggressive towards dogs (remember many of the mixes have fighting breeds in their heritage).
 They are often larger and stronger than their owners.
-So, unless you are a very experienced dog owner with considerable knowledge about the breed; have lots of time, space, money, physical and mental strength then we would suggest that you stay well clear of these types.
+So, unless you are a very experienced dog owner with considerable knowledge about the breed; have lots of time, space, money, physical and mental strength, then we would suggest that you stay well clear of these types.

 Boerboel

-These dogs are not suitable as pets, in their homeland they were originally bred by mixing Bull Mastiffs and Rhodesian Ridgebacks to develop a breed to be used as ‘guard dogs’ for farms and mines in South Africa.
-But looking at their size – some can grow to 90Kg or more – so undoubtedly, many other breeds have been introduced into the mix.
+These dogs are not suitable as pets – in their homeland they were originally bred by mixing Bull Mastiffs and Rhodesian Ridgebacks to develop a breed to be used as ‘guard dogs’ for farms and the mines in South Africa.
+But looking at their size – some can grow to 90Kg or more – so undoubtedly other breeds have been introduced into the mix.
 Most are poorly bred; they can be aloof and can be owner aggressive or aggressive to other people and dogs.
-In South Africa they would potentially kill intruders, so the question is that there really isn’t a place for them as ‘pets’ in today’s society.
-If you have a 90Kg dog, and he doesn’t like you – how are you going to feel – intimidated we’d guess?
+In South Africa they could potentially kill intruders, so the question is here is – ‘is there really a place for them as ‘pets’ in today’s society?’
+If you own a 90Kg dog, and he doesn’t like you – how are you going to feel – intimidated we’d guess?

 Pit Bulls / American Staffordshire Terriers

-These are banned breeds in the UK, so strictly speaking we shouldn’t see any in the UK, but we see them on a regular basis.
+These are banned breeds in the UK, so strictly speaking we shouldn’t see any of them UK – but we see them on a regular basis.
 Many people have bought these breeds (and types), while others have rescued them – often being misled into thinking they were something else.
-While many of these dogs are really lovely, we have seen lots that are nervous, and not surprisingly (as fighting breeds) – dog aggressive.
+While many of these dogs are super dogs, we have seen lots that are nervous, and not surprisingly (as fighting breeds) – dog aggressive.

 Akita

-While good examples are lovely looking dogs, they can be too large and powerful for their owners.
-Often aloof in nature, they can be owner and dog aggressive.
+While good examples of the breed are lovely looking dogs, they can be too large and powerful for their owners.
+They’re often aloof in nature and can be owner and dog aggressive.
 We have seen owners that have been frightened of their own dogs!
-It is important to remember Akitas were bred as fighting dogs in their homeland.
-So, it should come of no real surprise as to where the aggression comes from – these dogs are not ideal as pets – the film ‘Hachi: A Dog’s Tale’ has a lot to answer for!
+It is important to remember that Akitas were bred as fighting dogs in their homeland.
+So, it should come of no real surprise, as to where the aggression comes from – these dogs are not ideal as pets – the film ‘Hachi: A Dog’s Tale’ has a lot to answer for!

 Great Danes